wcordeiro/Data-Representation-and-Querying/final-project/README.md

 - **NorthITM**: Irish Transverse Mercator (ITM) North vaule.
 - **EastIG**: East Irish Grid Reference number.
 - **NorthIG**: North Irish Grid Reference number.
-- **Facilities**: List of the facilities in the beach eg.: Toilets,Disabled Access,Livesaving,etc.
+- **Facilities**: List of the facilities in the beach eg.: Toilets,Disabled Access,Lifesaving,etc.
-- **Water Depth**: The maximun depth of the water.
+- **Water Depth**: The maximum depth of the water.
-- **Number of visitors**: Maximun number of visitors in high seanson.
+- **Number of visitors**: Maximum number of visitors in high season.
 - **Risks**: List of risks that may be found on the beach.
 - **Water Quality**: Status of the bathing water.